ipfs/ipfs-desktop/README.md

 By default, IPFS Desktop starts the IPFS daemon with the flags `--migrate=true --routing=dhtclient ----enable-gc=true`.

-You can change this in the config file by editing the `IPFS Config` section of IPFS Desktop's `Settings` screen.
+You can change this in the Desktop config file by selecting `Open Configuration File` from the `Advanced` submenu.

 ### I need more help!